SSWConsulting/SSW.Rules.Content/rules/have-a-definition-of-ready/rule.md

 When the PBI is approved, [ask for a signature (or simply an initial) as a prove of approval](/ask-clients-approval).

 ::: info
-**Note:** PBIs can still be accepted into a Sprint even if they do **not** meet the DoR.
-When that happens, there will be more risk and uncertainty around the PBI, but this should not stop the team from doing the work.
-The recommendation is that PBI's are ready, but this is not mandatory.
+**Warning:** PBIs might be accepted into a Sprint even if they do **not** meet the DoR.
+When that happens, there will be **more risk** and **uncertainty** around the PBI.
+It is highly discouraged for not-ready PBIs to be included in a Sprint, as they can hinder progress and disrupt the team's workflow.
 :::

 ### INVEST principle

-The acronym INVEST serves as a helpful reminder of a widely accepted set of criteria, or checklist, used to evaluate the quality of a user story.
+The acronym INVEST serves as a helpful reminder of a widely accepted set of criteria, or checklist, used to evaluate the quality of a PBI.
 If a story does not meet one of these criteria, the team may need to revise or even rewrite it for better clarity and effectiveness.

-User Stories should follow the INVEST principle:
+PBIs should follow the INVEST principle:

 ::: greybox